ickb/proposal/README.md

 In this way a few goals are achieved:

-- Big deposits, split int standard deposits, increase the overall protocol liquidity.
+- Big deposits, split into standard deposits, increase the overall protocol liquidity.
 - No size mismatch means anybody can use anybody else deposit to withdraw.
 - The following form of DoS is prevented: